uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 For instance, in the example provided, if start   is 8:15 and end  is 8:30, then the length  is 15 minutes.
 This example is illustrated in Figure 2.7.

+### Path Length and Connection Cost in a Discrete Network

+A path P is represented as a sequence of edges ,,...., .
+The length of a path P, denoted as l(P), is defined as: